Stochastic Dissipativity for Systems with Probabilistic Input Delays: Numerical Experiments

 \begin{define} Given a complete real inner product space, $\mathcal{X}$, and a complete probability space, $(\Omega,\mathcal{F},\mathbb{P})$, where any two samples, $w_i,w_j\in\Omega$, are mutually independent and identically distributed (i.i.d.), a system $G:\Space^n_e \times \mathcal{F} \rightarrow \Space^m_e$ is $(Q,S,R)$-dissipative-in-expectation (or stochastically dissipative) with $Q\in\mathbb{S}^{m}$, $S\in\mathbb{R}^{m\times n}$, and $R\in\mathbb{S}^n$ if there exists $\beta\in\mathbb{R}$ (possibly a function of initial conditions) such that for all $T\in\mathbb{Z}_{(0,\infty)}$ and $ u\in\Space^n_e$,

 where $\xi^T = \bmat{G^T(u_\trunc,w_\trunc) & \; \; u_\trunc^T}$. \end{define}

 This definition is similar to Reference \cite{Haddad2022}, Equation 30, except it is restricted to the QSR-type supply rate and relaxed to general inner product spaces.
 The inclusion of nonzero $\beta$ is also an important relaxation for handling initial conditions in the operator-theoretic framework.
-Next, a stochastic version of input-output stability is presented and related to stochastic dissipativity in the subsequent two theorems.
+Next, a stochastic version of input-output stability is presented.

 \begin{define} Given a complete real inner product space, $\mathcal{X}$, and a complete probability space, $(\Omega,\mathcal{F},\mathbb{P})$, where any two samples, $w_i,w_j\in\Omega$, are i.i.d., an operator $G:\Space_e^n\times \mathcal{F} \rightarrow\Space_e^m$ is input-output stable-in-expectation (or stochastically input-output stable) on $\Space$ if there exists $\beta\in\mathbb{R}$ (possibly depending on initial conditions) and $\gamma\in\mathbb{R}_{(0,\infty)}$ such that for all $u\in\Space^n$, $\mathbb{E}_{w_\trunc\sim\mathbb{P}}(||G(u_\trunc,w_\trunc)||^2_\Space) \leq \gamma ||u_\trunc||^2_\Space + \beta$ for all $T\in\mathbb{Z}_{(0,\infty)}$. \end{define}